 Previous HGNC Symbols for S1PR2 Gene

 This gene encodes a member of the G protein-coupled receptors, as well as the EDG family of proteins.
-This protein participates in sphingosine 1-phosphate-induced cell proliferation, survival, and transcriptional activation.
-Defects in this gene have been associated with congenital profound deafness. [provided by RefSeq, Jul 2008]
+The encoded protein is a receptor for sphingosine 1-phosphate, which participates in cell proliferation, survival, and transcriptional activation.
+Defects in this gene have been associated with congenital profound deafness. [provided by RefSeq, Mar 2016]

 GeneCards Summary for S1PR2 Gene

 UniProtKB/Swiss-Prot Summary for S1PR2 Gene

 Receptor for the lysosphingolipid sphingosine 1-phosphate (S1P) (PubMed:10617617).
 S1P is a bioactive lysophospholipid that elicits diverse physiological effect on most types of cells and tissues.
 When expressed in rat HTC4 hepatoma cells, is capable of mediating S1P-induced cell proliferation and suppression of apoptosis (PubMed:10617617).
 Receptor for the chemokine-like protein FAM19A5 (PubMed:29453251).
 Mediates the inhibitory effect of FAM19A5 on vascular smooth muscle cell proliferation and migration (By similarity).

 Sphingosine-1-phosphate (S1P) receptors are a group of G-protein-coupled receptors that are currently divided into five subtypes; S1P1, S1P2, S1P3, S1P4 and S1P5.
 They are expressed in a wide variety of tissues, with each subtype exhibiting a different cell specificity.